andy-paine/mongodb-boshrelease/README.md

 ### Scaling

 All datastore components of the cluster contain [pre-start scripts](https://bosh.io/docs/pre-start/) and [drain scripts](https://bosh.io/docs/drain/) that allow them to gracefully enter and leave the cluster.
 This should allow for zero-downtime scaling in and out of the cluster but this should be tested in a pre-production environment first.
+To expand the storage of a replicaset, increase the size of the disk allocated to the BOSH VMs.

+#### Adding shards

+To expand the storage of a sharded cluster, additional shards can be added.
+To add a new shard, a new instance group running `shardsvr` should be created and the BOSH links of the existing `shardsvr` instance grpups updated to use [explicit self links](https://bosh.io/docs/links/#self).
+An example [ops file](https://bosh.io/docs/cli-ops-files/) to add an additional, identical shard to the [sharded example manifest](manifests/manifest-shard.yml) can be found in [manifests/ops/add-additional-shard.yml](manifests/ops/add-additional-shard.yml).

 ## Acceptance tests